 A root canal is not needed for a dead tooth.

-Even if there is no longer any pain or sensitivity felt after a tooth has died, bacteria can still be multiplying inside it. could spread to the surrounding bone, requiring more complicated and costly treatment.
-A root canal will not only save the tooth, but protect the surrounding structures in the mouth.
+Even if there is no longer any pain or sensitivity felt after a tooth has died, bacteria can still be multiplying inside it.
+It could spread to the surrounding bone, requiring more complicated and costly treatment.
+A root canal will not only save the tooth but protect the surrounding structures in the mouth.

 Root canals are not very effective.